skyrocket-qy/distributed-system-knowledge/concepts/foundations/topology/tree/README.md

     C --> G(Node 4)
 ```

-### Characteristics

--   **Hierarchical Structure:** Nodes are organized in levels, with a root node at the top.
--   **Central Backbone (Bus-like):** The main cable connecting the primary hubs often resembles a bus.
--   **Star-like Branches:** Individual nodes connect to local hubs, forming star segments.

 ### How it Works

 Data flows from the root down to the branches and vice-versa.
 Each hub acts as a repeater, forwarding data to its connected nodes or up the hierarchy.
 This structure allows for efficient management of larger networks by segmenting them into smaller, more manageable star networks.